Making expertise accessible when it matters

 Concepts are taught.
 Application is where people get stuck.

-Under constraints, “I understand it” becomes “I don’t know what to do next.”
+Under real constraints, "I understand it" becomes "I don't know what to do next."
 The missing layer is structured judgment: assumptions, tradeoffs, and checks.

 You don’t have time to re-learn the theory.
 You need the shortest path to a defensible output.